PGA Golf Management Program

 - Participate in the PGA Golf Management Student Club.

-- Participate in minimum of three PGA Golf Management tournaments each semester.
+- Participate in a minimum of four PGA Golf Management tournaments each semester.
 Read the UNL PGM Tournament Guidelines document (MS Word file) for more information.

 - Take the PGA Playing Ability Test once in first year and two-three times each year after that until passed.